vonNord/EasyEx/README.md

 1. Goto github and grab a copy of the code: https://github.com/vonNord/EasyEx

-1. Create the app (I optimistically named mine easyex):
+1. If you want to create such an app (I optimistically named mine easyex):

     ```
     npx create-react-app easyex –typescript